Slackow/PackScript/README.md

 - `packscript --version` print the version of packscript
 - `packscript c --help` print the help for compiling
 - `packscript init --help` print the help for initializing a datapack
+- `packscript update` update the tool to the latest version (if installed via pip, use that instead)
 - `packscript pf` edit and view the pack_format(s) supported by your datapack, you can use recognized version numbers directly
 ## Compile Options
 - `-i/--input <dir>` specify the directory of the pack you are compiling defaults to current dir.